1951FDG/openpyn-nordvpn-juiceSSH/README.md

 ## How it works

 A lot of components make this app work, I'll cover some of the basics here.
 Basically on app startup, the map is loaded asynchronously, an MBTile file (SQLite database) located in the assets resource folder within the APK is loaded and then stored and read in memory.
-The [world.mbtiles](app/src/main/assets/world.mbtiles) was generated using a custom python script, [generate_tiles_multiprocess.py](https://github.com/1951FDG/mapnik2mbtiles/blob/master/generate_tiles_multiprocess.py).
+The [world.mbtiles](app/src/main/assets/world.mbtiles) was generated using a custom Python script, [generate_tiles_multiprocess.py](https://github.com/1951FDG/mapnik2mbtiles/blob/master/generate_tiles_multiprocess.py).

     rm ./app/src/main/assets/world.mbtiles
     python3 ./generate_tiles_multiprocess.py ./mapfile.xml ./app/src/main/assets/world.mbtiles 4 4 --format webp